A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson: Summary

 Rowlandson and the Native Americans soon crossed the river and met King Philip.
-At this settlement, Rowlandson sewed clothing for the Indians in return for food.
+At this settlement, Rowlandson sewed clothing for the Indians in exchange for food.
 Rowlandson wanted to go to Albany in hopes of being sold for gunpowder, but the Indians took her northward and crossed the river again.
 Rowlandson started hoping that she might be returned home, but the Indians turned south, continuing along the Connecticut River instead of heading east toward English settlements.
-The Indians continued their raids, and captured Thomas Read, who joined Rowlandson's group.
+The Indians continued their raids and captured Thomas Read, who joined Rowlandson's group.
 Read told Rowlandson that her husband was alive and well, which gave her hope and comfort.
 Rowlandson's group began to move east.

 They crossed the Baquaug River again where they met messengers telling Rowlandson she had to go to Wachuset where the Indians would discuss the possibility of her returning to freedom.
 Rowlandson eagerly headed towards Wachuset, but the journey wore her down.
 She was disheartened by the sight of a colonist injured in a previous Indian attack.
-She reached Wachuset and spoke to King Philip, who guaranteed her freedom in two weeks.
+She eventually reached Wachuset and spoke to King Philip, who guaranteed her freedom in two weeks.
 The council asked how much her husband would pay for her ransom, and they sent a letter to Boston offering her freedom for twenty pounds.

 After many more Indian attacks and victories, Rowlandson was allowed to travel back to Lancaster, then to Concord and finally to Boston.
 She was reunited with her husband after 11 weeks.
-They stayed with a friend in Concord for a while until Rowlandson's sister, son, and daughter were returned.
-Reunited, the family built a house in Boston where they lived until 1677.
+They stayed with a friend in Concord for a while until Rowlandson's sister, son, and daughter were also returned.
+Reunited, the family built a house in Boston, where they lived until 1677.

 Themes

 Rowlandson writes about the uncertainty of life and its brevity.
 In particular, from the attack and the death of her children, both the uncertainty and the brevity of life was apparent.
 As a Christian woman of her time, she also discusses her unwavering belief in God as she interpreted events.
 It is possible that Mary Rowlandson wrote her story with a desire to represent herself to her readers sometimes at the expense of the facts.

 During her captivity Rowlandson adapted to the community more and more, as can be found in the subtext.
-One example is that she initially called the food she was given "filthy trash". it then found it to taste „sweet and savory to […] taste“.
+One example is that she initially called the food she was given "filthy trash", but later found it „sweet and savory to [...] taste“.
 With learning came more acceptance and she gradually understood how its preparation related to their mobile lives.